devopsvenkat1488/Master_In_Terraform/README.md

 Debugging and Formatting Terraform Files
 Master the art of debugging Terraform configurations.Plus, learn why proper formatting with terraform fmt is crucial.

-Day 3: Building Reusable Infrastructure with Modules Creating Modular Infrastructure with Terraform Modules Unlock the potential of reusability with Terraform modules.
+[a link]Day 3: Building Reusable Infrastructure with Modules Creating Modular Infrastructure with Terraform Modules Unlock the potential of reusability with Terraform modules.
 Understand how modules enable you to create shareable and organized infrastructure components.